Skip to Main Content

 5 Most Common Heart Diseases in Small Animals

 Your pet's heart is vital to the everyday functions of their entire body so it is important that it works as it should.
 Unfortunately, pets can occasionally experience conditions that may affect the overall function of their heart.
-In today's post, our small animal internal medicine vets in Sacramento discuss a few of the most common heart conditions that we see in pets.
+In today's post, our vets in Sacramento discuss a few of the most common heart conditions that we see in pets.

 1. DMVD - Degenerative Mitral Valvular Degeneration in Pets